 Ten Facts About Bald Eagles (Haliaeetus leucocephalus)

-- Bald eagles can fly about 65 miles per hour.
-They can soar to altitudes of 10,000 feet, staying aloft for hours using natural wind currents and thermal updrafts.
+- Bald eagles can fly at about 65 miles per hour.
+They can soar to altitudes of 10,000 feet, staying aloft for hours on wind currents and thermal updrafts.

-- Females in northern states lay one to three eggs between January and March, with a peak in February.
-Incubation lasts about 35 days.
-Chicks generally are flying in about three months.
+- Breeding bald eagles typically lay one to three eggs a year.
+The eggs hatch after about 35 days.
+Hatchlings usually fly within three months and are on their own about a month later.
 Eagles do not develop their distinctive white head and tail until their fourth or fifth year.

 January 6, 2015